Official website of

 I realize now that I’ve always had anxiety and depression but had always assumed it was my own fault – like I should have better control over my emotions and my body.
 I’ve always been a perfectionist and was my own worst critic when it came to my acting, appearance and lack of motivation.
 On set, we were treated like kids but expected to act like adults – and I dared not admit that I was struggling for fear of jeopardizing my career.
 I saw my brother struggle over the years and it breaks my heart that I couldn’t help him.
 His suicide was traumatizing and it prompted me to get the help I so badly needed (thank you Distress Centres of Canada!).

-Over the years I’ve traveled cross-country speaking in schools, theatres and comic conventions covering topics such as sexuality, sex, literacy and acting…but I can do more to talk about mental health so others don’t have to feel ashamed or desperate – I want to do more.
+Over the years I’ve traveled cross-country speaking in schools, theatres, universities and conventions covering topics such as body image, acting, and physical and mental health.
+Taking care of our mental health is taking care of our health - and we need to talk about it so others don’t have to feel ashamed or desperate.
 Please let me know how I can lend my voice to your campaign for mental health.